The Eighth Commandment,

 deforms, the circumstances, the intentions of the one who lies, and the

-.
+harm suffered by its victims.
 (Catechism 2484).
 Thus there are big lies and smaller ones.
 Nevertheless, it is always wrong to intentionally lie.

 This includes so called “polite lies.”
 For example suppose a phone